eunicekoid/Portfolio/Safety in The Hague/README.md

 ## Predicting Crime Rates in The Hague, Netherlands With Machine Learning

 **Problem Statement**: Pinpointing the exact causes of crime in a city is challenging as contributing factors are highly nuanced and complex.
-For example, some hypothesize that crime increases as the income inequality increases.
+For example, some might hypothesize that crime increases as the income inequality increases.
 Which variables are the best predictors of crime in The Hague?

 **Project Goal**: Inspect variables of interest that may be correlated with crime levels in The Hague, Netherlands and make statistical predictions on crime rates using machine learning.